pts/pdfsizeopt/README.txt

 It's your (the user's) responsibility to install the image optimizers and add them to the PATH.
 If you follow the installation instructions for Windows and Linux above, the default image optimizers (sam2p, jbig2 and pngout) will be installed for you.
+For Linux, there are also installation instructions above for extra image optimizers (zopflipng, optipng, advpng and ECT).

 Troubleshooting
 ~~~~~~~~~~~~~~~